slimem/raytracing_renderer_cuda/README.md

 Currently bvh is called by each thread, and does an initial iterative dfs if the ray hits its initial bounding box (using global memory).
 Since bounding boxes are read-only, can be computed before starting the main rendering kernel and memory access is localized (it's a dfs), It would be better to use read-only texture memory in the future.
 #### An interactive GUI with Qt
 Currently the binary only generates an image render for a hardcoded scene.
 This can be improved to rendering an image to a GUI interface where the user can interact by rotating, moving and zooming.
+#### Improve Sampling on emitter objects
+Currently, the samples per pixel are evenly distributed which does not apply well to scenes with a lot of light bounces (with emitters) so sampling should be adapted to emissive materials.
+#### Support Normal/emissive Textures
+Now Only diffuse textures are supported.
+This can be improved by updating the image texture material to accept more image textures to be applied to normal, diffuse and so on.

 ## Requirements
 **NVIDIA CUDA toolkit** and a CUDA-capable device are required to build and run the renderer.